FAQ

 Even the Worst Conditions Are Worth It

-My course at CYO — a rented Christian youth camp that hosts one Vipassana course a year during Christmas: bunk beds with 12 people in the room, snow and rain outside, an uphill walk to the meditation hall.
+My course at CYO was at a rented Christian youth camp that hosts one Vipassana course a year during Christmas: bunk beds with 12 people in the room, snow and rain outside, an uphill walk to the meditation hall.
 Rough conditions by any standard.

 Still worth it.